-Our approach is quick, clean, and to the point.
-Join more than 20,000 people who get weekly updates from us.
+Work faster in Excel.
+Join more than 100,000 people who get weekly tips from us.

 In this article, I attempt to explain why you see SUMPRODUCT so often in formulas, and when you can use the SUM function instead.
 The short version: SUMPRODUCT supports array operations natively, which makes it very useful for solving seemingly unrelated Excel problems.
 In the current version of Excel, you can use the SUM instead, but SUMPRODUCT is better for backwards compatibility.